Choosing schools abroad

 Ask around for recommendations if at all possible.
 Speak to colleagues, other parents and call on anyone who has a connection to that country and/or potential schools.
 But remember, you are choosing for your child and this means that what is right for some people, isn’t necessarily right for you and your child.

-Mixing internet research AND word of mouth can be achieved by asking on online forums or chat groups.
-Try asking on my Facebook group, Expat Parents Support Group for information.
+Mixing internet research AND word of mouth can be achieved by asking in online chat groups, and don’t forget to search for reviews.

 Age of your child